 If you use Bing Maps with a free mobile app and do less than 125,000 transactions on a non-password-protected website in a year, it’s free.

-When it comes to navigation, mapping, and the entire mobile experience, Google Maps vastly outperforms Bing Maps.
-In any given country, Google Maps outperforms Bing Maps in terms of biking, walking, and public transportation.
+Although Bing Maps is an excellent tool for routing, when it comes to navigation, mapping, and the entire mobile experience, Google Maps vastly outperforms Bing Maps.
+In most countries, Google Maps outperforms Bing Maps in the areas of biking, walking, and public transportation.

-At the same time, Google Maps and Bing Maps were released.
-While Google Maps was able to expand and make navigation and route planning services more available over time, Bing Maps was left behind, with access to the map limited to a few thousand customers who possessed a Windows device.
+While Google Maps and Bing Maps were released at the same time, Google Maps was able to expand and make navigation and route planning services better over time.
+Bing Maps was unfortunately left behind, with access to the map limited to only a few thousand customers who possessed a Windows device.

 When it comes to routing and navigation, it’s easy to see why Google Maps is preferred over Bing Maps.
-Google Maps is mostly found on Android smartphones, where it is installed as the default software.
-The App Store is where iOS users may get it.
+Google Maps is found on both Android and iOS devices, where it is installed as the default software.

-We hope that this information on Bing Maps and its similarities and differences from Google Maps has assisted you in deciding which program is the better choice for you.
+We hope this information on Bing Maps and its similarities and differences from Google Maps has helped you decide which program is the best choice for you and your business.

 Looking for a more robust route planner?
 Try EasyRoutes!

-EasyRoutes is a local delivery route planner tool that makes planning a route a breeze.
-After that, you can either share your routes with drivers or deliver them yourself using our mobile-friendly driver mode.
+EasyRoutes is a local delivery route planner tool that makes route planning a breeze.
+After picking a route, you can either share your routes with drivers or deliver them yourself using our mobile-friendly driver mode.

-Shopify and EasyRoutes work together effortlessly.
-You will no longer need to waste time exporting and importing spreadsheets.
-Simply select the orders you’d want to deliver, and EasyRoutes will figure out the most cost-effective delivery route for you.
+Shopify and EasyRoutes work together seamlessly.
+By using EasyRoutes, you no longer need to waste time exporting and importing spreadsheets.
+You simply select the orders you want to deliver and let EasyRoutes find the most cost-effective delivery route for you.